The Effects of Instagram Removing Likes

 A Concern for Influencers

-While many people support Instagram’s new mission of hiding likes, the upgrade on the social media app poses a threat to Influencers, seeing as it’s forever been their form of digital currency.
+While many people support Instagram’s new mission of hiding likes, the upgrade on the social media app poses a threat to the Instagram Influencer, seeing as it’s forever been their form of digital currency.
 If they receive more likes, they remain competitive.
 If they remain competitive, their business thrives.

 Of course, it’s not that simple of a formula but, fundamentally, “likes” are one the biggest engagement metrics influencers and marketers lean on.